dasarpai/old.dasarpai.github.io/_dsblog/2025-03-17-What-are-Life-Science.md

 ---
+mathjax: true
 id: 6243
-mathjax: true
-title:  "The Study of Life: Understanding Its Origins, Sustenance, and Evolution"
+title: "What are Life Sciences?"
-date: "2025-03-17"
+date: 2025-03-17
-permalink: /dsblog/the-study-of-life
+permalink: /dsblog/what-are-life-sciences
+tags:
+  - Life Sciences
+  - Biology
+  - What is Life
+  - Definition of Life
+  - Characteristics of Life
+  - Branches of Biology
+categories:
+  - dsblog
+  - biology
+  - life sciences

 header:
   teaser: /assets/images/dspost/dsp6243-the-study-of-life.jpg
+excerpt_separator: "<!--more-->"
 author: Hari Thapliyaal
-layout: wiapost-layout
+layout: dspost-layout
+excerpt: "Understand the concept of life, its origins, sustenance, and evolution.
+This article covers the definition of life, characteristics, and branches of biology."
 author_profile: true
 share: true
-categories: [life-science, biology, ecology, evolution, nature, environment, conservation]
-tags:  [The Study of Life, Life Science, Biology, Ecology, Evolution, Nature, Environment, Conservation]
-excerpt: "What is life?
-How does it originate, sustain, and evolve?
-In this article, we delve into the scientific foundations of life, exploring its various disciplines, from biology and medicine to ecology and artificial intelligence.
-We also outline a comprehensive hierarchical classification of life sciences, covering various subfields that contribute to our understanding of the living world."
+toc: true
 toc_sticky: true
-toc_levels: 2
+toc_levels: 3
+comments: true
+auto_number_headings : false
+keywords:
+  - "What is Life Science?"
+  - "Branches of Life Science"
+  - "Characteristics of Life"
+  - "Definition of Life"
+  - "What is Biology?"
 ---

 ![The Study of Life: Understanding Its Origins, Sustenance, and Evolution](/assets/images/dspost/dsp6243-the-study-of-life.jpg)